danielsaidi/VideoKit/Sources/VideoKit/VideoKit.docc/VideoKit.md

 ![Library logotype](Logo.png)

-VideoKit is a SwiftUI library with a configurable ``VideoPlayer`` view, as well as other video-related utilities like a video splash screen.
+VideoKit is a SwiftUI library with a configurable ``VideoPlayer`` view, and as other video-related functionality like a video splash screen.

-Unlike AVKit's VideoPlayer, VideoKit's ``VideoPlayer`` can be configured to creat extend, and the video splash screen utilities make it easy to create a video splash screen that plays when your app launches.
+Unlike AVKit's VideoPlayer, VideoKit's ``VideoPlayer`` can be configured to great extent.
+It also lets you observe the current player time and can trigger a custom action when the player reaches the end.

+VideoKit can also add customizable, video-based splash screens to your app.
+This makes it easy to add powerful launch effects, like we see in many video streaming apps.